My three Years in the Art World and Challenges of Marketing to the 1%

 The Action & Planning

-The challenges that I and the UX team needed to overcome were; create a bidding experience that could handle spotty situtions, design a UI for all devices, and a best-in-class frictionless experience that allowed users to browse, register, watch, and bid.
+The challenges that I and the UX team needed to overcome were; create a bidding experience that could handle spotty situations, design a UI for all devices, and a best-in-class frictionless experience that allowed users to browse, register, watch, and bid.

 Sothebys' loyalty program needed an app that would give the client their All-Access Pass to the World's Best Museums, events, offers, and more while on the move.
 Preferred clients take their pleasure and travel seriously.
 The team and I sketched, prototyped, and designed a solution that finds them the best art, museums, restaurants, nightlife, activities, and shopping suggestions while on the go.